DC Traffic Lawyer

 - Following too closely

-If you receive a reckless driving conviction, you could face higher insurance premiums, driver’s license revocation or suspension, up to $1000 in fines, and even up to a year in jail, with the most serious penalties coming into play with subsequent convictions.
+If you face a reckless driving charge, you could face higher insurance premiums, driver’s license revocation or suspension, up to $1000 in fines, and even up to a year in jail, with the most serious penalties coming into play with subsequent convictions.

 A conviction for reckless driving and other traffic-related charges can have other life-changing consequences due to the possibility of a permanent criminal record.
 That is why it’s vital to never leave the scene after a collision and explore your defense options with a top-rated DC traffic lawyer as soon as possible.